-Note that even after this long life-cycle (a complete discharge and recharge every day for three years), your battery will still work — it just won’t have the same ability to hold a charge as it did at its peak.
-It will continue to degrade slowly over time and will eventually stop working altogether, but that can take years.
+Note that even after this long life cycle (a complete discharge and recharge every day for three years), your battery will still work — it just won’t have the same ability to hold a charge as it did at its peak.
+It will continue to degrade slowly over time and eventually stop working altogether, but that can take years.

 Note that the macOS is quite intelligent when calculating cycles.
 Partial charges do not count as a complete cycle; if you discharge your battery a bit and then charge it back up, that will only count as a fraction of a cycle for its internal monitoring.

 Your MacBook monitors the health of its battery.
 If you mouse over your battery icon on the status bar at the top of your screen, a popup will display the battery status, the amount of power remaining, and a list of apps that are using a lot of power.

 - Normal: Your battery is operating within normal parameters.